 Email opt-outs must be invited, logged and honored according to the CAN-SPAM Act.
 Per the Telephone Consumer Protection Act (TCPA), requests to be excluded from phone calls and text messages should receive the same treatment.

 The California Consumer Privacy Act of 2018 (CCPA) is likely a harbinger of privacy requirements to come across the nation.
-To meet its conditions, CRMs must manage consumer requests to view and/or delete personal information.
+To meet its conditions, your mortgage CRM must manage consumer requests to view and/or delete personal information.

 - Approval process for messaging.